Barclays' Antony Jenkins: We need socially useful banks

 "I do believe that Barclays has a significant job to rebuild trust - but I'm also confident that we can," Mr Jenkins said.
 "It goes back to what we do: if we serve customers and clients in a way that is socially useful, then we will rebuild that trust."

-Barclays has launched a new programmes that provides free access to advice, workshops and tools, as well as discounts on international products and services as its research showed that 29% of small-and-medium-sized businesses see a positive impact within six months of expanding into international markets.'Not naive'
+Barclays has launched a new programmes that provides free access to advice, workshops and tools, as well as discounts on international products and services as its research showed that 29% of small-and-medium-sized businesses see a positive impact within six months of expanding into international markets.

 Mr Jenkins has taken over at a difficult time for the banking group, which has seen its reputation severely dented.
 In June, Barclays was fined £290m by UK and US regulators for attempting to manipulate Libor, an interbank lending rate which affects mortgages and loans.